Updated on October 20, 2017

 When we became homeowners last year, my household duties escalated.
 And because of my husband’s back issues, I also assumed lawn duties.

 The language company I work for increased my part-time hours.
-And my “new” migrated blog had a little growth spurt (be sure to join the mailing list for updates).
+And my “new” migrated blog had a little growth spurt (join my mailing list for updates).

 With all of this going on, it’s easy to feel overloaded and overwhelmed.
 I need a good way to manage my time, and Homemaker’s Friend fits the bill.